Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Methodology

-BDD crystals were generated by first defining a single diamond unit cell in the MBN Explorer input file, which was then replicated along each axis to produce a crystal of a given dimension.
+BDD crystals were generated by first defining a single diamond unit cell in the \textsc{MBN Explorer} input file, which was then replicated along each axis to produce a crystal of a given dimension.
 In all simulations, $Y$ and $Z$ simulation box directions were fixed to match the corresponding crystal size.
 To ensure correct periodicity, the entire structure was offset by half the standard C–C bond length (\SI{0.77}{\angstrom}) from the simulation-box edges.
-Because periodicity was required only along $Y$ and $Z$, and MBN Explorer permits a single boundary condition per simulation, the box length along $X$ was extended by \SI{15}{\angstrom} beyond the initial crystal length to allow free axial expansion and prevent interactions with periodic images.
+Because periodicity was required only along $Y$ and $Z$, and \textsc{MBN Explorer} permits a single boundary condition per simulation, the box length along $X$ was extended by \SI{15}{\angstrom} beyond the initial crystal length to allow free axial expansion and prevent interactions with periodic images.
 Although larger than the expected expansion, this buffer avoided artefacts and had a negligible impact on simulation time.

 A pre-determined fraction of carbon atoms was then randomly selected and substituted with boron atoms, corresponding to target boron concentrations between $x=0.00$ (0\%) and $x=0.05$ (5\%, \SI{8.82e21}{\centi\meter^{-3}}) in increments of 0.01.
-In BDD crystals, dopant concentrations are usually small, in the region of $\lesssim 1\%$ \cite{Connell_2015, Tran_2017}; higher concentrations were included here to (i) reflect ranges considered in previous studies and (ii) evaluate structural effects at levels that may become achievable with future technologies.
+In BDD crystals, dopant concentrations are usually small, in the region of $\lesssim 1\%$ \cite{Connell_2015, Tran_2017} due to the limited solubility of boron in diamond (typically $\sim$1--2\%) \cite{Solozhenko_2009}.
+Higher concentrations were included here to (i) reflect ranges considered in previous studies and (ii) evaluate structural effects at levels that may become achievable with future technologies.
 Because carbon atoms were selected at random for substitution by boron, the precise target concentration cannot be guaranteed.
 Calculations of the ‘true’ dopant concentrations show minimal deviation from the target values.
-A full breakdown for each target concentration and crystal size is provided in Tables S1–S5 of the Supplementary Information (SI) and forms the basis of a dedicated statistical analysis in \Cref{sec:Statistics}.
+A full breakdown for each target concentration and crystal size is provided in Tables S1–S5 of the Supplementary Information (SI), as well as a dedicated statistical.
+This random substitution method also assumes that boron atoms only occupy substitutional sites, and does not explicitly account for boron located at interstitial positions.
+As such, the resulting crystals correspond to the idealised case of fully substitutional BDD.

 The substrate was generated to match each crystal's $L_Y$ and $L_Z$ dimensions, but truncated along $L_X$ to a thickness of three atoms to minimise system size.
 In MPCVD growth, an HPHT synthetic type Ib diamond substrate is typically employed as the growth surface.
 In this work, the HPHT substrate is not explicitly modelled; instead, its structural support is mimicked by fixing all substrate atoms.
 Thermal vibrations were neglected during substrate generation, and the atoms were held fixed throughout the simulation, preventing expansion along the negative $X$ direction.
 The substrate was positioned to the left of each crystal, with the interface aligned to preserve the diamond lattice.
 Atomic interactions were modelled using the multi-component Tersoff potential \cite{TersoffOriginal, Tersoff_C}, with the specific parameters and interacting atoms summarised in \Cref{tab:TersoffTable}.